Creeping phlox landscape

 Where to plant Creeping Phlox

-Since they grow short and wide they can be used as ground cover plants.
-It’s important to note that they will stop blooming in mid-summer due to the intense heat but will retain its green foliage.
+Since they grow short and wide, they can be used as ground cover plants.
+It’s important to note that they will stop blooming in mid-summer due to the intense heat, but will retain their green foliage.

 Creeping Phlox Landscape